saghul/vim-colortoggle/README.md

     git clone https://github.com/saghul/vim-colortoggle.git ~/.vim/bundle/vim-colortoggle

-If you are not using any plugins manager, just copy the folder plugin into you ~/.vim directory
+If you are not using any plugins manager, just copy the folder plugin into your ~/.vim directory

 Usage